JeanBertinR/shinyML/README.md

 </p>

-### Test different machine learning techiques and hyper-parameters configurations with just a few clicks
+### Test different machine learning techniques and hyper-parameters configurations with just a few clicks

 To test supervised machine learning models on `shinyML` package, the first step consist in choosing separating train and test period from